calebt97/TaylorTextPad/README.md

 # new-IDE
-A VERY basic Notepad that I'll improve on, hopefully an IDE one day.
+A basic text editor that I'll improve on, hopefully an IDE one day.
 Written purely in java If you care to help me improve it, just email me.
 Any comments or suggestions would be really helpful

 1.0: Allowed opening, closing and saving files within a JTextPane.
 Can change font size and style.